Anerkiki/pokemon-island-resort/README.md

 The website is designed to have a fun, playful feel, aiming to get potential visitors excited about everything the island has to offer.
 The overall aesthetic draws inspiration from tropical resorts and the vibrant world of Pokémon, using bright, cheerful colours and whimsical design elements throughout.

-A key part of the design is the use of text bubbles - these are partially transparent with curved, chunky colored borders that help them stand out against the background.
-On larger screens, images are also framed with thick, colorful borders, creating a cohesive and lively look.
+A key part of the design is the use of text bubbles - these are partially transparent with curved, chunky coloured borders that help them stand out against the background.
+On larger screens, images are also framed with thick, colourful borders, creating a cohesive and lively look.
 The layout is intentionally dynamic: as you scroll down the page, the text bubbles and images alternate from left to right, giving the site a playful, quirky, and engaging flow that encourages exploration.

-To further enhance the playful atmosphere, I incorporated a variety of colorful images.
+To further enhance the playful atmosphere, I incorporated a variety of colourful images.
 These visuals not only make the site more visually appealing but also help communicate the resort's unique offerings and the sense of adventure awaiting visitors.
-The combination of bold typography, vibrant color palette, and interactive elements (like dropdown menus and responsive layouts) ensures that the site feels welcoming and accessible to users of all ages, especially Pokémon fans and trainers looking for a fun getaway with their Pokémon.
+The combination of bold typography, vibrant colour palette, and interactive elements (like dropdown menus and responsive layouts) ensures that the site feels welcoming and accessible to users of all ages, especially Pokémon fans and trainers looking for a fun getaway with their Pokémon.

 Overall, every design choice - from the fonts and colours to the arrangement of content was made to capture the essence of a tropical Pokémon paradise, making the website both inviting and memorable.